 One of the first strategic decisions concerns contracting with end users.

-• Distribution contract : If the reseller signs with the end customer, it is necessary to conclude an appropriate distribution contract.
-This contract must include a specific distribution license.
-Generally, this license includes the terms of use but explicitly excludes the financial part, managed entirely by the reseller or integrator.
+• Distribution agreement: if the reseller signs with the end customer, a specific distribution agreement is required.
+This agreement must include a precise distribution licence.
+Typically, this licence covers the terms of use but explicitly excludes the financial terms, which are managed entirely by the reseller or integrator.

 Support management by the reseller

-The issue of technical support should be clarified from the start to avoid any misunderstandings:
+The question of technical support must be clarified from the outset to avoid misunderstandings:

 • What level of support is expected from the reseller or integrator?
-Does it only provide first-level support (simple requests, basic resolution)?
+Do they provide only first-line support (handling simple requests, basic troubleshooting)?

 • What SLA (Service Level Agreement) can the reseller offer to end users?